TrezorHannes/vps-lnbits/README.md

 ```

 Now the moment of truth: Go to your Website [https://paymeinsats.duckdns.org](https://paymeinsats.duckdns.org) and either celebrate 🍻
 or troubleshoot where things could have gone wrong.
+If the former: Congratulations - you made it!

 Hope you enjoyed this article.
 Please do share feedback and suggestions for improvement.
 If this guide was of any help, I'd appreciate if you share the article with others, give me a follow on Twitter [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/HandsdownI.svg?style=social&label=Follow%20%40HandsdownI)](https://twitter.com/HandsdownI)